 Keep in mind:

-• Time complexity is $O(\log{n})$ for both bisect and bisect_left.
+• time complexity is $O(\log{n})$ for both bisect and bisect_left.

 Module bisect also offers us two insert methods: